ThousandBirdsInc/chidori/README.md

 ## Contributing
 This is an early open source release and we're looking for collaborators from the community.
 A good place to start would be to join our [discord](https://discord.gg/CJwKsPSgew)!

-## FAQ

-### Why Another AI Framework?
-Chidori focuses on the specifics of how LLM+code execution operates rather than providing specific compositions of prompts.
-Other frameworks haven’t focused on this space, and it's an important one.
-We reduce accidental complexity in building systems for long-running agents; this helps developers build successful systems.

-### Why Chidori?
-Chidori is the name of the lightning blade technique used by Kakashi in the Naruto anime series.
-It also happens to [mean Thousand Birds in Japanese](https://en.wikipedia.org/wiki/Chidori), which is a nice coincidence.

-### Well then why Thousand Birds?
-Thousand Birds is a reference to flocks of birds (or a murmuration) and the emergent behavior that arises from their interactions.
-We think this is a good metaphor for the behavior of long running agents, the internal units of LLM execution within them, and the emergent behavior that arises from their interactions.

-### Why Rust?
-Rust is a great language for building systems, we like the type system and the guarantees provided by it.
-We also like the performance characteristics of Rust, and the ability to build a single binary that can be deployed anywhere.
-The Rust ecosystem makes it fairly easy to provide bindings to other languages, which is important for us to provide a good developer experience.

 ## Inspiration
 Our framework is inspired by the work of many others, including: